Open a Company in Ireland

 Company directors can be Irish or EU/EEA residents, however, non-EU ones can also obtain residence permits which is a matter our Irish lawyers can help with.

-Why start a company in Ireland?
+Why open a company in Ireland?

 Ireland is one of the most prolific economies in the European Union and many investors from both EU and non-EU countries come here to set up businesses in sectors like IT&C, pharmaceuticals and research and development.